 If you or a loved one was injured while in the care of a hospital, you need representation.
-The attorneys at Schlender-Brown PLLC have been serving and representing clients for over 50 years, and we know how to approach a malpractice case with every intent to bring it to trial and demand justice for the victims of hospital negligence.
+The Law Firm of Joseph F. Brown, MD, JD, PLLC - Physician and Attorney at Law knows how to approach a malpractice case with every intent to bring it to trial and demand justice for the victims of hospital negligence.
 Hospital errors can permanently disable or kill their victims.
 Brain and spinal injuries are common, as are nerve damage, damage to discs, and oxygen cutoff.
-Thankfully, our firm specializes in these difficult cases, and we want to hear your story.
+Thankfully, our firm knows how to handle these difficult cases, and we want to hear your story.
 Contact us for a free consultation with an attorney today.

 When do hospital injuries occur?